 Then He said, “Go therefore…,” associating His authority with

-were not even aware they were sinners, but when miracles are associated with the
+are sinners, but when miracles are associated with the

 gospel, it tells people that this is not just another message, but one